fredhutchio/git_github_intro/3CommandLine.md

 ## Objectives

-* configure git on command line
+* transfer knowledge from GUI to command line
-* create and track work in local repositories
 * practice git workflow (modify-add-commit)
-* viewing and reverting history, ignoring things
-* connecting with remote repos in GitHub
+* update local repo with a remote repo owned by someone else
+* cherrypicking
+* removing a file completely from git log

 ## SETUP